Ecierge/Elmish.Uno/REFERENCE.md

 #### Theory behind `mapModel` and `mapMsg`

-A binding in Elmish.WPF is represented by an instance of type `Binding<'model, 'msg>`.
+A binding in Elmish.Uno is represented by an instance of type `Binding<'model, 'msg>`.
 It is a profunctor, which means that
 - it is a contravariant functor in `'model` with `mapModel` as the corresponding mapping function for this functor and
 - it is a covariant functor in `'msg` with `mapMsg` as the corresponding mapping function for this functor.